Monthly Archives: June 2013

 WHAT DOES THE BIBLE SAY ABOUT GIVING TO THE POOR?

-Now for the potentially controversial part of the lesson.
+Now for some more potentially controversial parts of the lesson.
 I have already shown briefly what the N.T. says about Jesus’ instructions concerning obeying the law so we should move to the next statement made by Jesus and learn more about this subject.
-Since the rich man was next instructed by Jesus to release his possessions and then to “give” to the poor it might be helpful if we understood how this relates in order to understand what would have happened to the rich man if he would have been obedient to the request.
-I will confirm that his disobedience to the request to sell and give denied him his salvation but then I will also say that it would not have been his poverty that saved him.
+Since the rich man was next instructed by Jesus to release his possessions and then to “give” to the poor it might be helpful if we understood how this relates in order to understand what would have happened to the rich man if he would have been obedient to the LORD’s request.
+I will confirm that his disobedience to Jesus’ request to sell and give to the poor cost him his salvation but then I will also say that it would not have been his poverty that saved him either.
 I’ll repeat this again, it was Jesus working on the man’s heart issues that caused the request to sell and give.
 I know I repeat myself, but these are important facts that need to be understood.

 What is being repeated here in this verse?
 I want you to first observe that this statement says the writer is working hard as an example to those that he was writing to.
 Therefore we just answered a part of the question about should a Christian continue to work after becoming a Christian!
 Did you know that the writer of the book of Acts was Luke?
-Can you see that Luke is one of the Apostles of Jesus that was present when the rich man’s lesson was taking place?
-Did Luke learn anything from that experience?
+Can you agree that Luke heard and learned the same rich man’s lesson from eye witnesses?
+Did Luke learn anything from their experience?
 Apparently he did!
 Luke is saying that we should help the weak.
-This word weak means the sick, the diseased, and the feeble which implies those that are poor.
+This Greek word translated as weak means the sick, the diseased, and the feeble which implies those that are poor because they are unable to work.
 Everyone in a weak condition is not able to work and therefore is in need of assistance.
 Can we agree that this statement applies to the poor?

 - Luk 6:38 Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
 For with the same measure that ye mete withal it shall be measured to you again.